WindJammer6/36.-Capitaland-AI-Hackathon-2025/README.md

 The nature of this 2-day hackathon is on GenAI.

-(DISCLAIMER: The code for this prototype no longer works as it requires access to the API keys from the provided [Azure AI Foundry](https://ai.azure.com/) accounts by the hackathon, which are already removed.)

 Last but not least, much much thanks to my teammates!
 We did not win, but I thought we came up with something worth remembering.
 - [Wenxuan](https://github.com/Wenxuan-Ang)
 - [John-Henry Lim](https://github.com/Interpause)